Tuk Tuk Tours

 Similarly, it is to be expected that there will continue to be fairly prominent celebrations of King Bhumibol’s birthday in Hua Hin, where he spent much of his time at Klai Kangwon Palace, and which regularly played host to the most high-profile royal birthday celebrations each year.

 Having said all of this, the scale of the occasion of King Bhumibol’s birthday has for a long time meant that events and festivities have taken place all over Thailand, and this is almost certain to remain the case in the coming years.

-In years gone by prior to King Bhumibol’s death, the grounds of the Grand Palace complex were also on some occasions opened to the public on the evening of the king’s birthday and the days around it, with no admission fee for non-Thais.
-This admission fee was also frequently waived in the daytime on 05 on 06 December while parts of the complex were closed.
-It is not yet clear whether this will be the case going forward around the time of the late King Bhumibol’s birthday.
+In years gone by prior to King Bhumibol’s death, while the main buildings were often closed to the Public, the grounds of the Grand Palace complex were also on some occasions opened to the public on the evening of the king’s birthday and the days around it (with no admission fee) – but this year we do not believe this is the case.

 Either way, ignore touts who tell you any differently about closures of the Grand Palace – scams are common.
 If you need to check opening details, call the Grand Palace directly on 02 623 5500, extension 1830.
 We also recommend following us on Twitter, as well as reputable travel bloggers like Richard Barrow, who frequently post details of planned closures.